25 Compelling Reasons Why Plastic Bottles Should Be Banned Immediately

-By just taking a look around our environment; we realized that there is too much plastic that meets the eye at places such as dumping areas and even shore lines or by the roadside.
-Plastic is almost everywhere because it is used to do a lot of things ranging from packaging of food stuffs, water, used as mobile casing, and many other consumer products.
+By just taking a look around our environment; we realized that there is too much plastic that meets the eye at places such as dumping areas and even shorelines or by the roadside.
+Plastic is almost everywhere because it is used to do a lot of things ranging from the packaging of foodstuffs, water, used as mobile casing, and many other consumer products.
 Thus, plastic has become part of our lives.

 These are some advantages that it has in our lives and we have to appreciate them, however here are some of the reasons why we should ban plastic bottles.

 We are being choked to death by the amount of plastic that we throw away.
 It’s killing our oceans.
 It’s entering into our bodies in the fish we eat

 - 25 Powerful Reasons Why Plastic Bottles Should Be Banned

 - 1. Plastic bottles are a waste of Natural Resources

 - 4. Reality Behind Recycling

 - 5. Purity on the Content